Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to "Completed" and the individual test cases in the set will display a status based on the results of the command-line test:

-- **Passed** -- The automated test ran successfully and the results output to the console did not include any of the phrases -- FAIL, ERROR, FATAL, WARNING, CAUTION
+- **Passed**: The automated test ran successfully and the results output to the console did not include any of the phrases -- FAIL, ERROR, FATAL, WARNING, CAUTION
-- **Failed** -- The automated test ran successfully, but one of the phrases -- FAIL, ERROR, FATAL -- was included in the console output
+- **Failed**: The automated test ran successfully, but one of the phrases -- FAIL, ERROR, FATAL -- was included in the console output
-- **Caution** -- The automated test ran successfully, but one of the phrases -- WARNING, CAUTION -- was included in the console output
+- **Caution**: The automated test ran successfully, but one of the phrases -- WARNING, CAUTION -- was included in the console output
-- **Blocked** -- The automated test did not run successfully
+- **Blocked**: The automated test did not run successfully

 If you receive the "Blocked" status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RemoteLaunch and look in the event log for error messages.